AI4Finance-Foundation/FinRL/README.md

 ## Overview

-FinRL has three layers: market environments, agents, and applications.
+FinRL framework has three layers: market environments, agents, and applications.

-For a trading task (on the top), an agent (in the middle) interacts with an environment (at the bottom), making sequential decisions.
+For a trading task (on the top), an agent (in the middle) interacts with a market environment (at the bottom), making sequential decisions.

 <div align="center">